Setting the Stage

 Life on a Landing Craft Tank (LCT)

-On Sunday, June 4, it became cold and storm with rain and strong winds.
+On Sunday, June 4, it became cold and stormy with rain and strong winds.
 We were all forced to crowd into the shelter and rest as best we could.

 The Seas were Rough